matikin9/lanyon/README.md

 ## Tags

-Create tags with `_tools/createTag url-name "Pretty Name"`.
+Create tags with `_tools/createTag 'Pretty Name'`.
 Tag posts by adding `tags: [tag-name]` to the front matter of post files.

 For example:

 * Create a new tag called *using-git*

 ```
-$ ./_tools/createTag using-git "Using git"
+$ ./_tools/createTag 'Using git'
 ```

 * Create a new post file: `_posts/2014-12-31-how-to-clone-a-repository.md`